The Little Vampire (TV series): Episodes

-Rüdiger still hides in Anton's cellar.
+Rüdiger still hides in the Beskers' locker.
 Anton informs him the demolition works started and the vampire family is in great danger.
 As it is day, Rüdiger can't help his family so Anton is forced to enter the crypt to tell the news.
 Once in the crypt he confesses not to be "Thor the Awful", but a regular human child.
 Theodor/Ludwig is about to kill Anton, but Anna persuades him to listen.
 Anton tells about the demolition.
 Theodor/Ludwig gives him the task to rent a boat at the "harbour" so they can escape the next night.
 As reward, the boat's "captain" will get gold.
 Anton finds a captain (Bruno Gerussi) who is willing to carry the vampires.
 Theodor/Ludwig now understands what Geiermeier meant with his previous speech.